junhong-3dv/s2m2/README.md

 >This repository and its contents are **not related to any official Samsung Electronics products**.
 >All resources are provided **solely for non-commercial research and education purposes**.
 >
->A bug in 2d_simple_demo is fixed.
-The model should be run in float16 or float32. bfloat16 is not supported.
 ---

 ## ✨ Key Features